Prevention is to prevent safety risks and health hazards through individual measures.

 The general working environment can have an equally negative impact on health.
 Be it bad air, a lot of noise, lack of lighting or unsafe construction of the site.
 For productive work, it is important that the workplace meets safety and health standards.

 An unhealthy work-life balance as well as a lack of recreational opportunities, long working hours and insufficient compensation through exercise leads to negative stress.
 Chronic stress is dangerous to health in the long run and should be prevented through appropriate measures.

 According to the Work protection Law, protecting the health of employees should be a top priority for a company.
 Preventive measures will protect the health of the team and reduce health risks before they arise.

 In general, the working environment should be designed in such a way that hazards are avoided and hazards are tackled at their sources.
 Individually coordinated protective measures as well as their documentation are required.

 The company must ensure that its employees receive regular training in their tasks.
 Managers can pass on tasks to their team, but are responsible for checking that they are carried out.
 Employees must always follow the instructions of the employer and ensure that their activities do not endanger themselves or their team.

 The types of prevention are divided into primary and secondary prevention:

-Secondary prevention describes the early detection of a disease.
+Secondary prevention describes the early detection of diseases.
 In the best case, there are no symptoms or only mild symptoms that are detected at an early stage.
 Often, the prospects of treatment are to be limited in their further development by secondary prevention.

-No globally recognised ISO standard yet exists for occupational health.
-Occupational safety and health standards should be combined in an occupational safety and health management system (OSHMS) in a company
+No globally recognized ISO standard yet exists for occupational health.
+Occupational safety and health standards should be combined in occupational safety and health management system (OSHMS) in a company